Search for the production of dark fermion candidates in association with heavy neutral gauge boson decaying to dimuon in proton-proton collisions at $\sqrt{s} = 8$ TeV using the CMS open data: The simplified model

 The interaction term, in the Lagrangian, between the dark fermions and Z$^{\prime}$ is given by \cite{R1}

 where $\texttt{g}_{DM}$ is the coupling of Z$^{\prime}$ to the dark fermions $\chi_{1}$ and $\chi_{2}$.

-There are two assumptions for setting masses in the dark fermion model, which are illustrated for the light dark sector and the heavy dark sector in table \ref{table:tab1}.
-For the mass assumptions in case of the heavy dark sector scenario; the heavy dark fermion ($\chi_{2}$) should has a mass twice the mass of Z$^{\prime}$, while the mass of light dark fermion ($\chi_{1}$) is half of the mass of Z$^{\prime}$.
+Two assumption can be used to set the masses in the dark fermion model.
+One with a heavy dark sector and the other with a light dark sector as in table \ref{table:tab1}, which are proposed in \cite{R1}.
 In the case of the light dark sector case, since the cross section increases with lower $\chi_{1}$ mass, we include optimistic case with very light $\chi_{1} = 1, 5, ..., 50$ GeV, while $\chi_{2}$ is a quite heavier than $\chi_{1}$.
+For the case of the heavy dark sector, the dark fermion masses scale with the mediator mass.